w5xd/WriteLogWizards/README.md

 <p align="center"><img  alt="AddNewItem.png" src="AddNewItem.png"/></p>
 <p align="center"><img width="70%" alt="AddContest.png" src="AddContest.png"/></p>
 The Add New Item may be repeated in order to support more than one contest from a single .DLL.
-For the WL12 wizard, use the files in WL12ModuleWizard and use the Visual Studio 2013 installation directory, but otherwise all is the same.
+For the WL12 wizard, use the files in WL12ModuleWizard and use the Visual Studio 2013 installation directory.
 The module wizard presents these options.
 <p align="center"><img alt="WLModuleWizard.png" src="WLModuleWizard.png" /></p>
 <ul>